greiman/SdFat/readme.txt

 in signal rise times that are too slow for the edge detectors in many newer SD card controllers when resistor voltage dividers are used.

-The 5 to 3.3 V level shifter for 5 V arduinos should be IC based like the 74HC4050N based circuit shown in the file SdLevel.png.
+The 5 to 3.3 V level shifter for 5 V Arduinos should be IC based like the 74HC4050N based circuit shown in the file SdLevel.png.
 The Adafruit Wave Shield uses a 74AHC125N.
 Gravitech sells SD and MicroSD Card Adapters based on the 74LCX245.